- Student Employment

 Food service, of any type, must be arranged through the contracted University Food Service unless the catered amount is less than $300.00.
 If catered amount is less than 300.00, you may utilize any licensed food vendor.
 If this is the case, the user is responsible for any and all clean up/trash removal.

 Food Service may be contacted at 423/439-4389

 You may decorate the area reserved for your event, within the parameters set by University Center policy.
 These parameters include that no tape, tacks, staples, etc. may be used on any painted or wood surface.
 Nothing may be hung from the ceiling without the permission and assistance of University Center staff.
-Use of sand for balloon weights, water for fountains, confetti for decorations, and other such problematic materials needs to be discussed and approved by the University Center staff.
+Use of water for fountains, confetti for decorations, glitter open flame candles and other such problematic materials need to be discussed and approved by the University Center staff.
 Advance delivery of decoration items must be arranged with the University Center staff.
-It is expected that all decorations not to be disposed of will be removed immediately after an event.
+Decorations not removed at the conclusion of the event will be disposed of unless prior arrangements are made with the Reservationist.

 Normal custodial clean-up services after an event are provided as a basic service of the building.
 However excessive cleanup and/or debris removal may result in additional charges.
 We suggest that if your event causes excessive trash and debris in an area, you pick up the material and properly dispose of it.
 If you need cleaning equipment, you may ask the building manager for assistance.
 If you have concerns about possible cleanup problems with your event - ask!

 Under State of Tennessee law, drawings, raffles, and other such games of chance are illegal and cannot be conducted in the University Center.
 Even if the activity is to benefit a charity or non-profit organization, it is still illegal.